Ridge Regularized Estimation of VAR Models for Inference: Proofs

 by the properties of Kronecker product.
-It is now possible to derive the statements of the proposition as follows: \begin{itemize} \item[(i)] The result concerning the isotropic regularizer $\Lambda^\ell = \lambda I_{K^2 p}$ is trivial given Lemma \ref{Lemma_ISO_SHRINK}. \item[(ii)] Without loss of generality due to the ordering of lags in $Z$, one may write the Gram matrix $Z Z'$ in a block fashion,
+It is now possible to derive the statements of the proposition as follows: \begin{itemize} \item[(a)] The result regarding isotropic regularizer $\Lambda^{(p)} = \lambda I_{K^2 p}$ is trivial given Proposition \ref{prop:iso_shrink}. \item[(b)] Without loss of generality due to the ordering of lags in $Z$, one may write the Gram matrix $Z Z'$ in a block fashion,

 where $(Z Z')_{[\mathcal{S}^\mathnormal{c}]}$ is the sub-matrix containing all the components \textit{not} indexed by subset $\mathcal{S}$, and the subscript has been dropped from $\Lambda_p$ for ease of notation. \\ Define $A_{[\mathcal{S}]} = (Z Z')_{[\mathcal{S}]} + \Lambda_{[\mathcal{S}]}$, $B_{[\mathcal{S}^\mathnormal{c}]} = (Z Z')_{[\mathcal{S}^\mathnormal{c}]} + \Lambda_{[\mathcal{S}^\mathnormal{c}]}$ and $\varDelta = (B_{[\mathcal{S}^\mathnormal{c}]} - D'A_{[\mathcal{S}]}\inv D)$.
 The matrix block-inversion formula yields